shreddykr/skr-chopshop/README.md

 Random Cash Reward: Earn between $3,000 to $10,000 for each vehicle, with a low chance of a high payout.

-Vehicle Deletion: Vehicles are deleted after the transaction.
+Vehicles are deleted after the transaction.

-Cash Reward: Rewards are given in cash via ox_inventory.
+Rewards are given in cash via ox_inventory.

 Prevents players from selling vehicles that other players or themselves own (anti-dupe / money exploit)